 As I have said before, The CT-X 700 is priced genuinely and is perfect for newbies and seasonal keyboards players as well.

-With astonishing crispy beautiful sound and all the necessary feature a entry level pianist looks for makes Casio CT X700 one of the good contender for entry level keyboards.
+With decently-crispy beautiful sound and all the necessary feature an entry level pianist looks for makes Casio CT X700 one of the worthy contender in entry level keyboards segment.

-So as a conclusion If you are looking for some decent budget piano to start your musical journey then Casio Privia PX 160, Yamaha P 125 and CT-X700 is definitely worth your hard earned money for sure.
+So as a conclusion If you are looking for some keyboards in lower end of price scale to start your musical journey then Casio CT-X700 is definitely worth your hard earned money for sure.

 That's all from our end.
-Hope this review of Casio CT-X700 helped you in taking a better decision to choose your next musical companion.
+Hope this review of Casio CT-X700 helped you in taking a better informed decesion while choosing your next musical companion.

 Keep Playing and Spread Love.